News

 Union Bank of Nigeria

 Union Bank was founded and named as Colonial Bank in 1917 by a group of British investors, as a commercial bank.
 From three branches (Port Harcourt, Lagos, Jos) it expanded to other cities in Nigeria, then to other places in West Africa.
-Barclays Bank purchased the Colonial Bank, changed its name and continued to expand until the Nigerian government bought the majority shares in 1972 and it was finally named Union Bank of Nigeria.
+Barclays Bank purchased the Colonial Bank, changed its name and continued to expand.
+Thereafter, the Nigerian government bought the majority shares in 1972 and it was finally named Union Bank of Nigeria.
 The bank later acquired Universal Trust Bank and Broad Bank, then totally absorbed its subsidiary, Union Merchant bank.
 Today the Titan Trust Bank owns 89.4 % majority shares in Union Bank Plc.
 Union bank’s audited financial reports of Quarter 3 in the financial year ending September 2022 showed:

-• profit before tax of N18.2 billion
+• profit before tax of N17.8 billion

 COPYRIGHT WARNING!